 Raise your professional profile

-Our BEng (Hons) Civil and Infrastructure Engineering is accredited by the Institution of Structural Engineers, the Institution of Civil Engineers, the Chartered Institution of Civil Engineering Surveyors, Chartered Institution of Highways and Transportation and the Institute of Highway Engineers on behalf of the Engineering Council.
+Our BEng (Hons) Civil Engineering is accredited by the Institution of Structural Engineers, the Institution of Civil Engineers, the Chartered Institution of Civil Engineering Surveyors, Chartered Institution of Highways and Transportation and the Institute of Highway Engineers on behalf of the Engineering Council.